storj/docs/app/learn/concepts/definitions/page.md

     related to encryption, erasure coding, and client-side technologies.
 ---

-The Storj DCS service uses an array of different technologies such as strong encryption and erasure codes to ensure a differentiated level of privacy and security across a network of peer classes.
+The Storj service uses an array of different technologies such as strong encryption and erasure codes to ensure a differentiated level of privacy and security across a network of peer classes.
 Some of the terms we use may be familiar and some may be new, but if you see a word you don't recognize or see a familiar word in a different context, you'll probably find a useful definition here:

 1.  **Peer Class** A cohesive collection of network services and responsibilities.
 There are three different peer classes that represent services in our network: storage nodes, Uplinks, and Satellites.